SumoLogic/sumologic-kubernetes-collection/deploy/docs/standAlonePrometheus.md

 <!-- /TOC -->

-This document will walk you through how to setup Sumo Logic Kubernetes collection when you already have Prometheus running, not using the Prometheus Operator.
+This document will walk you through how to set up Sumo Logic Kubernetes collection when you already have Prometheus running, not using the Prometheus Operator.
 In these steps, you will modify your installed Prometheus to add in the minimum configuration that Sumo Logic needs.
 If you are using the Prometheus Operator, please refer to our guide on installing with an existing [Prometheus Operator](./existingPrometheusDoc.md).

 ## Prerequisite